Mrkfrnndz0103/soc5-internalTool/README.md

 - Verify `VITE_API_BASE_URL` in `.env`
 - Check network tab in browser DevTools
 - Ensure backend is running and CORS is configured

-### Google OAuth Not Working
-- Verify `VITE_GOOGLE_CLIENT_ID` is correct
-- Check redirect URIs in Google Cloud Console
-- Ensure domain is added to authorized origins

 ## Documentation